fnzbj7/EulerProject/README.md

 # EulerProject

-Az általam elgondolt megoldások az Euler Projectes (https://projecteuler.net/) feladatokhoz tartozó megoldásaim.
-Jelenleg a legtöbbje php-ban, de jelenleg dolgozom a C++ és a Java-ban implementált megoldásokon is.
+My solutions to Euler Projectes (https://projecteuler.net/) tasks.
+The solutions are in PHP, but in the future, i want to make C++ and Java editions too.